Roger Cloutier

 Roger L. Cloutier Jr. (born March 15, 1965) is a retired United States Army lieutenant general who last served as the Commander of Allied Land Command.
 Previously, he served as the Commander of the United States Army Africa and the Southern European Task Force.
 Cloutier graduated from the University of San Diego in 1988 with a bachelor's degree in political science and a masters in international relations.

 Rumors of capture

-In April 2022, rumors began circulating that Cloutier had been captured by Russian forces in Mariupol whilst training the Azov Battalion.
-PolitiFact rated this information as false, also Reuters.
-Following the rumors Cloutier made an online post via his LinkedIn profile.
+In April 2022, unconfirmed sources began circulating that Cloutier had been captured by Russian forces in Mariupol whilst training the Azov Battalion.
+NATO stated that this information was false.
+Following the claims a rebuttal was made as an online post via Cloutier's LinkedIn profile.